sc006/sc006/README.md

 - 👋 Hi, I’m @sc006
-- 👀 I’m interested in learning!
-Alright fine, I'm interested in bot development, mod coding (minecraft), GH, and ML
+- 👀 I’m interested in learning ... nothing in particular
-- 🌱 I’m currently learning Java in the Princeton Coursera course!
+- 🌱 I’m currently studying a broad array of nothing in particular
 - 💞️ I’m looking to collaborate on ...
 I'm not looking to colaborate yet, I'm still learning.
 - 📫 How to reach me ...
 N/A